-Rain, Snow, Condensation and Infrared Alert Suppression In Development Expected in Q4
+Rain, Snow, Condensation and Infrared Alert Suppression In Development Expected by end of Q4

 Why it is needed: